Bookbug Primary 1 Family Bag

 How do I get my Bookbug Primary 1 Family Bag?

 Your child’s school should be in contact with you about the P1 Bag.
-If you have not heard anything yet, please contact the school for more information.
+If you have not heard anything by mid November, please contact the school for more information.

 What does the Bookbug Primary 1 Family Bag include?